pzhaojohnson/RNA2Drawer/README.md

 ## The Structure Editing Canvas

+Each tab of the structure editing canvas draws the current structure and allows you modify it by breaking and forming base pairs.
 Structures are drawn in the structure editing canvas, which allows you to break and form base pair bonds by clicking on the corresponding bases.
 Multiple consecutive bases can be selected using the left and right arrow keys, and helpful information about what is selected and hovered is displayed in the bottom bar.

+<b>Multiple tabs can be opened in the structure editing canvas.</b>

 ## Drawing Styles